frmokoena/TaxMatters/README.md

 # Architecture and Design Decisions

+The development follows a clean architecture.
+The core applications are loosely coupled and any client application (e.g. Razor, Angular, Vue, etc.) can be integrated into the architecture with minimal effort.
+In this way, the core applications can be scaled independently of the clients.
+The solution projects are briefly described below.

 ## The API Application (`Tax.Matters.API`)

 This is the Api project.
 It provides the Api endpoints for the clients.
-The Api is protected by an Api key to prevent unauthorized use.
-This can easily be changed to `Oauth` as it is a pluggable middleware.
+The Api is protected by an Api key to prevent unauthorised use.
+This can easily be changed to `OAuth` as it is a pluggable middleware.

 ### The API Security

-Authorized access is required for all the endpoints.
+Authorised access is required for all endpoints.

-To deter unauthorized access, all unauthorized accesses receive the following response (This can be changed to anything else, including the `401` response):
+To deter unauthorised access, all unauthorised access will receive the following response (this can be changed to any other preferred response, including the 401 response):

     {
         "title": "Not Found",